History of Transylvania: Name of Transylvania

 The earliest known reference to Transylvania appears in a Medieval Latin document of the Kingdom of Hungary in 1075 as "ultra silvam", in the Gesta Hungarorum as "terra ultrasilvana", meaning "land beyond the forest" ("terra" means land, "ultra" means "beyond" or "on the far side of" and the accusative case of "silva", "silvam" means "woods, forest").
 Transylvania, with an alternative Latin prepositional prefix, means "on the other side of the woods".
 The Hungarian form Erdély was first mentioned in the Gesta Hungarorum as "Erdeuelu".
 The Medieval Latin form "Ultrasylvania", later Transylvania, was a direct translation from the Hungarian form "Erdőelve" ("erdő" means "forest" and "elve" means "beyond" in old Hungarian).
 That also was used as an alternative name in German "Überwald" ("über" means "beyond" and "wald" means forest) in the 13th–14th centuries.
 The earliest known written occurrence of the Romanian name Ardeal appeared in a document in 1432 as "Ardeliu".
 The Romanian Ardeal is derived from the Hungarian Erdély.
 Erdelj in Serbian and Croatian, Erdel in Turkish were borrowed from this form as well.

 According to the Romanian linguist Nicolae Drăganu, the Hungarian name of Transylvania evolved over time from Erdőelü, Erdőelv, Erdőel, Erdeel in chronicles and written charters from 1200 up to late 1300.
 In written sources from 1390, we can find also the form Erdel, which can be read also as Erdély.
 There is evidence for that in the written Wallachian Chancellery Charters expressed in Slavonic where the word appears as Erûdelû (1432), Ierûdel, Ardelîu (1432), ardelski (1460, 1472, 1478–1479, 1480, 1498, 1507–1508, 1508), erdelska, ardelska (1498).
 With the first texts written in Romanian (1513) the name Ardeal appears to be written.
+Drăganu claims that the greatest Romanian philologists and historians maintain that Ardeal came from Hungarian.

 Ancient history

+Scythians

+According to the archaeological evidence, Transylvania was ruled by several proto-Scythian groups, but the first of which we know by name were the Agathyrsi.